 Easier access to content

-With their area specialisations, acquisition staff, regardless of the medium, are in a position to promote the collections they generate while at the same time developing a close relationship with renowned researchers and lecturers in their field.
+With their subject area specialisations, acquisition staff, regardless of the medium, are in a position to promote the collections they generate while at the same time developing a close relationship with renowned researchers and lecturers in their field.
 This involves:

 - formalising collection management policy with close collaboration between associate libraries and the university libraries/Learning Center ;